edvaldotorres/client-app/readme.md

   </a>
 </p>

-> Project boils down to customer crud!
-Where it follows good practices and RSP recommendations… its main objective is to improve the Laravel framework
+> This project is focused on creating a CRUD (Create, Read, Update, Delete) to manage customer information, following best practices and RSP recommendations.
+In addition, the project aims to improve the Laravel framework, through the implementation of new features and optimizations.

 ## Prerequisites